mlibrary/design-system-docs/src/pages/content-pages/grammar-and-style.md

 ## Bold and italics

 Use bold to emphasize keywords and help readers scan your content.
-If you find yourself wanting to use a lot of bold, consider the structure of the page whether additional headings are needed.
+If you find yourself wanting to use a lot of bold, consider the structure of the page and whether additional headings are needed.
 See more on [writing for readability](/content/writing-about-people/#write-for-readability).

 Italics are best reserved for specific purposes, such as bylines on news items or last updated dates.